2021 HEERF II Emergency Relief Fund

 - If you have direct deposit set up, the funds will then be sent to your bank in 3-5 business days after appearing in “Where’s my Check”.

 - If you do not have direct deposit set up, the funds will be mailed to you in the form of a check to the permanent address on record.

-Summer 2021 and fall 2021 eligibility details will be shared as more disbursement details are provided.
-If you need assistance in making a spending plan or budget, contact Texas Financial Wellness at email@example.com.
+If you need assistance in making a spending plan or budget, contact Texas Financial Wellness at firstname.lastname@example.org.
 We are here to support you with the resources you need to keep your degree plan on track to graduation.

 Unfortunately, funding is not available to all students due to UT’s limited funding through HEERF II and the requirement that the university prioritize funding for students with documented exceptional need.
 If you are in need of financial aid or support, please reach out to Texas One Stop at 512-232-6988 or email at email@example.com to see what resources are available to you.